When to Stop Feeding Baby Formula: A Guide for Parents

 Types of Milk Alternatives

 According to the CDC, fortified soy beverages are the only milk alternative that helps meet a child's recommended daily needs.
 Unsweetened soy milk tends to be among the best cow's milk alternatives for toddlers because it has a similar amount of protein.
 But soy milk is lower in calories than whole milk.
-If your child is allergic to soy, you can try other alternatives like oat, rice, coconut, cashew, and almond milk.
+If your child is allergic to soy, you can try other alternatives like oats, rice, coconut, cashews, and almond milk.
 However, these alternatives have different nutritional profiles, and some may have added sugars, so it's essential to read the labels carefully.

 When to Introduce Milk Alternatives